 March in Amsterdam is characterized by erratic weather.
-But the old joke that Holland has four seasons a day is more likely to make sense in March than in any other month.
-Updated throughout the month.
+In fact, the old joke that the Netherlands has four seasons a day is more likely to make sense in March than in any other month.

-Normally February is the coldest month throughout the Netherlands, and the coldest time of the year to spend in Amsterdam.
+Normally February is the one of the coldest months in the Netherlands.
+It’s a toss-up whether January of February is the coldest time of the year to spend in Amsterdam.

 January tends to be Amsterdam’s coldest month.

 You can expect anything from gloomy days with (near) freezing temperatures to deep blue, cloudless skies with lots of sun.